cristianzaslo/FlashLoader_ATmega644/README.md

 Development toolchain:
 ---------------------
--> Compiler/Assembler:  IAR Atmel AVR v2.28A/WIN
+Compiler/Assembler:  IAR Atmel AVR v2.28A/WIN
--> Code editor:         X32 v3.0
+Code editor:         X32 v3.0

 Programming toolchain:
 ---------------------
--> target with ATMEGA 644 ucontroller
--> serial programmer to write the flashloader
+target with ATMEGA 644 ucontroller serial programmer to write the flashloader
--> RS232-TTL converter (e.g. http://picprojects.org.uk/projects/simpleSIO/ssio.htm)
+RS232-TTL converter (e.g. http://picprojects.org.uk/projects/simpleSIO/ssio.htm)
--> Windows 7/10 environment
+Windows 7/10 environment
--> FlashTool_AT644 or an equivalent programming tool to write the main application
+FlashTool_AT644 or an equivalent programming tool to write the main application

 Installation:
 ------------
--> program the flashloader (flat644.hex) using a JATG interface or serial programmer (e.g. Atmel-ICE) -> connect PD2 to GND; this step activates the flashloader upon reset -> connect PDO (RXD0), PD1 (TXD0) and GND pins to RS232-TTL converter -> connect RS232-TTL converter to host PC
--> run FlashTool_AT644 application and select the *.hex file application to download -> reset the target; an 0x55 char will be sent by target and upon reception the download sequence is automatically started
+program the flashloader (flat644.hex) using a JATG interface or serial programmer (e.g. Atmel-ICE) connect PD2 to GND; this step activates the flashloader upon reset connect PDO (RXD0), PD1 (TXD0) and GND pins to RS232-TTL converter connect RS232-TTL converter to host PC run FlashTool_AT644 application and select the HEX file application to download reset the target; an 0x55 char will be sent by target and upon reception the download sequence is automatically started

 Data exchange sequence diagram:
 ------------------------------